SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Instead, execution continues
-until the line where ``photos`` is defined --- at that point, the program needs the results from these asynchronous calls, so you write ``await`` to pause execution until all three photos are ready.
+until the line where ``photos`` is defined --- at that point, the program needs the results from these asynchronous calls, so you write ``await`` to pause execution until all three photos finish downloading.

 Here's how you can think about the differences between these two approaches: